stjhin/portfolio25/README.md

 - Forked from [LekoArts](https://github.com/LekoArts/gatsby-starter-minimal-blog)
 - Things I used to create this: Gatsby JS, Github Copilot
+- Responsive Design
+- Dark Mode/Light Mode
+- Project Query with Tags

 ## ✍️ Description

 Welcome!
-This is an experiment of updating my portfolio in 2025 using Gatsby JS using just Github Copilot.
+This is an experiment and also for me to update my portfolio in 2025 using Gatsby JS using just Github Copilot.
 I want to see how far I can push AI capabilities through this personal project.
 I know some front end development, but I am no way a developer.
-I do plan to learn how to create my backend using either Wordpress or Headless CMS such as Sanity, but probably not for this project.
+I do have future plan to learn how to create my backend using either Wordpress or Headless CMS such as Sanity, but probably not for this project.

-## ✨ Getting Started
+## ✨ Content & Navigation

-### 1. **Create a Gatsby site.**
+There is a top navigation of: Projects and external links to my [Linkedin](https://www.linkedin.com/in/silvialy/) and [Github](https://github.com/stjhin).
+I plan to slowly update the Projects and add my own Projects.

+### Project 1

+### Project 2

+### Project 3